How Gender and Birth Order Affect Educational attainment Inequality within-Families: Evidence from Benin: Data Description and Definition of Key Variables

 \subsection{Descriptive statistics}

 Table \ref{table:decriptive} displays the descriptive statistics for the key variables.
-Among the offspring, 38\% are female, and their average education level is 8 years, with 80\% having completed at least one year of education.
-Additionally, 40\% of the heads of households have at least one year of education.
+First, among the observed offspring\footnote{Observed offspring refers to adult children living in the same household as their parents.} in sample 2, 38\% are female, their average education level is 8 years, with 80\% having completed at least one year of education.
+Second, 40\% of heads of household have at least one year of education.

 About 80\% of children without any schooling have parents who also lack formal education, whereas this percentage decreases to 50\% for children with schooling.
-Conversely, approximately 29\% of parents without schooling have children who likewise lack schooling, compared to only 8\% for parents with schooling (See Figure \ref{parents_children_educ}).
-These statistics provide suggestive evidence of both inter-generational educational mobility \footnote{Children are more educated than parents} and inter-generational educational persistence\footnote{Children's education is correlated with parents' education.}.
+Conversely, approximately 31\% of parents without schooling have children who likewise lack schooling, compared to only $\approx$ 10\% for parents with schooling (See Figure \ref{parents_children_educ}).
+These statistics provide suggestive evidence of both inter-generational educational mobility \footnote{Children are more educated than their parents} and inter-generational educational persistence\footnote{Children's education is correlated with their parents' education.}.
+Third, regarding within-family inequality, the average within-household range in children's education is about 7 years with a maximum of 21 years of education.
+In addition the standard deviation of the within-family range of children's education is $\approx 4$ years of education, signaling high variability in the with-household inequality across households.